TorbenRahbekKoch/mr-legacy/public/data/blogs/shape-up/entry.md

 It is a fairly short read: 176 pages in total.
 Had I not been so confused about _appetite_ I might have given it 4 stars, but 3 is the choice here.

+EDIT: It seems _appetite_ can mean _something you want_, which does make it make sense.
+I still think they should have gone with another word.